-As summer turns to autumn in the northern hemisphere, the changing season brings many changes to the night sky as the Summer Triangle which has dominated overhead for several months now begins to sink lower in the west, to be replaced in its lofty position by Andromeda and Pegasus, which first become visible just after dark in the east to northeast.
-By late November, Orion then makes its appearance and stays visible until February, providing a celestial marker for the chilly winter season ahead.
+As summer turns to autumn in the northern hemisphere, the changing season brings many changes to the night sky.
+The Summer Triangle which has dominated overhead for several months now begins to sink lower in the west, to be replaced in its lofty position by Andromeda and Pegasus, which first become visible just after dark in the east to northeast.
+By late November, the Orion constellation then makes its appearance and stays visible until February, providing a celestial marker for the chilly winter season ahead.

 Andromeda Galaxy (Messier 31, NGC 224)